scipy/scipy/doc/source/dev/roadmap-detailed.rst

 - add the ability to construct smoothing splines with variable number of knots to `make_smoothing_spline`.
 Currently, `make_smoothing_spline` always uses all data points for the knot vector.
-- experiment with user-selectable smoothing criteria: add the P-splines penality form to complement the 2nd derivative penality of `make_smoothing_spline` and jumps of the 3rd derivative of `make_splrep`
+- experiment with user-selectable smoothing criteria: add the P-splines penalty form to complement the 2nd derivative penalty of `make_smoothing_spline` and jumps of the 3rd derivative of `make_splrep`
 - investigate ways of vectorizing the spline construction for batches of the independent variable.
-This class of features have been requested by `scipy.stats` developers
+This class of features has been requested by `scipy.stats` developers
 - allow specifying the boundary conditions for spline fitting.
 - investigate constrained spline fitting problems which the FITPACK library was